Do you ever wonder if the claim handling quality of your insurer or third party administrator (TPA) is as good as it should be?

 2- Reserve Audits

-Whether you need a reserve audit for underwriting and renewal, retro premium adjustment, a merger/acquisition, collateral adjustment, the professional claims auditor provides you with the accuracy of reserves you need.
+Whether you need a reserve audit for underwriting and renewal, retro premium adjustment, a merger/acquisition, or collateral adjustment, the professional claims auditor provides you with the accuracy of reserves you need.
 The reserve audit gives you an objective analysis of your financial funding needs.

 3- Subrogation Audits